DanielBrosch/FlagSymmetriesTalk/slides.md

 </div>

 <div class="fragment fade-in" data-fragment-index="5">
-We can calculate these products efficiently with help of a generalized version of the algorithm of <span style="color:orange">Dion Gijswijt</span> or the algorithm of <span style="color:orange">Sven Polak</span>.
+We can calculate these products efficiently with help of a generalized version of the algorithm of <span style="color:orange">Dion Gijswijt</span> or the algorithm of <span style="color:orange"> Litjens, Polak, and Schrijver</span>.

 </div>